ubinux/dnf/README.md

 ### 3.1.2 Initialize

-If you want to ctreate an empty rootfs, you have to run "dnf tui init".
+If you want to ctreate an empty rootfs, you have to run "dnf tui --init".

 ```
 # dnf tui --init